CoreElectronics/CE-PiicoDev-Potentiometer-MicroPython-Module/README.md

 ```

 ## Device Registers
 The PiicoDev Potentiometer is an I2C device with default address 0x35.
+The register map is provided if you wish to create your own driver.
+A register can be Read (R) or Write (W), but not both.
+For values that require Read *and* Write, the convention is to set bit7 for the Write-register.
+Eg. the status LED - Read: 0x07 and Write: 0x07 | 0x80 = 0x87

 | Register Name    | Address   | Bytes  | Mode | Default Value    | Description
 | ---------------- | --------- | ------ | ---- | ---------------- | -----------